SoftwareAG/cumulocity-remote-access-local-proxy/README.md

 c8ylp [params] > /dev/null 2>&1
 ```

-Also of course you can forward the log output to any logserver / file of your choice.
+Also of course you can forward the log output to any log server / file of your choice.

+# Development

+Checkout the [DEVELOPMENT Notes](docs/DEVELOPMENT.md) to see how to contribute to the project.

 _____________________
 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
 While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.